openpreserve/pagelyzer/README.md

 For command-line parameters is better to escape them, e.g:

-pagelyzer analyzer --decorated-file=/my/path with/spaces -- only processes /my/path !
+./pagelyzer analyzer --decorated-file=/my/path with/spaces -- only processes /my/path !
-Pagelyzer analyzer --decorated-file=/my/path\ with/spaces -- results in correct behaviour
+./Pagelyzer analyzer --decorated-file=/my/path\ with/spaces -- results in correct behaviour

 * If no Degree of Coherence is given, a default of doc=6 will be chosen.
 * The URL's should include the http schema